0x6969766f/advent-of-go/README.md

 # Advent of Go

-Advent of Code written in Go.
+Advent of Code written in Go
 [adventofcode.com](https://adventofcode.com/)

 To run tests (e.g. 2023):